The magic of peatlands

 Scotland is famous for the beauty of its mountains, forests, rivers and lochs.
 But when it comes to tackling climate change and encouraging biodiversity, our extensive peatlands achieve something every bit as beautiful.

 Approximately 20% of Scotland’s landmass is made up of peatland.
 And this wild terrain currently holds around 1.8 billion tonnes of carbon – that’s the equivalent of 140 years of Scotland’s greenhouse gas emissions.
-These peatlands have a crucial role to play in the way we tackle climate change in Scotland – yet 80% of them are now damaged.
+These peatlands have a crucial role to play in the way we tackle climate change and restore nature in Scotland – yet 80% of them are now damaged.

 The cost of restoring all Scotland’s peatlands to a near-natural condition is put at £5 billion.
 Yet the total climate change benefits of that restoration are estimated at £65 billion.
 The case for peatland restoration – environmentally, ethically and financially – is clear cut.

-Peatland restoration provides a highly effective climate change solution on a significant scale.
+Peatland restoration provides a highly effective climate change and nature solution on a significant scale.
 And here in Scotland, there are vast for opportunities for maximising the magic and power of peatlands for the benefit of everyone.

 Biodiversity and beauty